BYUignite/sootlib/README.md

 # TODO

+[Here](https://docs.google.com/document/d/1oHtjIDLV2zkGqsUGPKtzTRXVuCF2Cdz00SIotQ4hKZ0/edit?usp=sharing) is a Google Doc with a rough timeline for the project

 ### Short Term Design

 * There is stuff with things like `set_m_dimer()` in the orignial code that is not accounted for here which means